tortorse/vuepress-plugin-tabs-less/README.md

 <img src="https://img.shields.io/badge/thanks-element-brightgreen.svg"/>
 <img src="https://img.shields.io/badge/thanks-vuepress--plugin--tabs-brightgreen"/>

-This is another version of [vuepress-plugin-tabs](https://github.com/tortorse/vuepress-plugin-tabs) that replace the css preprocessor  to LESS.
+This is another version of [vuepress-plugin-tabs](https://github.com/tortorse/vuepress-plugin-tabs) that replace the css preprocessor  to LESS.This plugin just for `Vue 2.x` and `VuePress 1.x`

 If you don't want install python (node-sass need it), you can install this plugin.